urasha/telegram_bot_parsing/README.md

 # telegram_bot_parsing
-Bot parse wikipedia and show some information witch the user wants
+Bot parse wikipedia and show some information which the user wants

 NOT DONE